 First and foremost, Commun1ty.one is an organization that is dedicated to community building.
 This is undertaken through carefully designed planning and design processes which have been developed and honed over multiple decades by a multitude of experts from around the United States.
-We have learned to study the best of our development patterns both around the country and throughout the world.
+We have learned to study the best of our urban development patterns both around the country and throughout the world.
 In these studies we have learned to first identify the DNA of these great places, and then how to extract that DNA through carefully designed processes.
-Within these extraction exercises our experience allows us to utilize the metrics through applying them to advanced zoning regulations.
+Within these extraction exercises our experience allows us to utilize the metrics through applying them to advanced zoning codes and regulations.

 The Green Triangle

 Our city planning & design services can be understood in the context of the "Green Triangle" of Economics, Market and Policy.

 Economics plays the role of governing the financial considerations that are part of the decision making pertinent to the built environment.
 Economics often serve as a measuring stick for whether certain decisions can be made.
 If a particular decision does/doesn’t “pencil” it typically is an easy decision to make as to whether to move forward or not.

 Market is the execution of making the built environment a reality.
 It is the process undertaken which delivers the end results that we as human beings then have/get to experience the built world made up of streets, buildings, and civic space.

 Policy governs the manner in which the built environment is allowed to occur from the general perspective of the health, safety, and welfare of the general public.
 Policy sets the rules and has a direct impact on the “output” of what and how the built environment looks and feels once it is in place.